AssemblyScript/website/src/introduction.md

 :::

 ::: tip Why the strange name?
 AssemblyScript is to Assembly as JavaScript is to Java.
-Gotta stick to the theme.
+Not quite.
 :::

 But now, let's [get started](./getting-started.md)!